Creating benefits that care for the whole employee

 Employers are on a never-ending quest to build benefits options that make healthcare more efficient and personalized.
 Looking at the entire spectrum of employee wellness and how to best reach them with solutions is a necessary part of this.

-Heather Dlugolenski, U.S. commercial strategy officer at Cigna Healthcare, addressed this during her fireside chat at EBN's Benefits at Work conference last week.
+Heather Dlugolenski, U.S. employer chief strategy officer at Cigna Healthcare, addressed this during her fireside chat at EBN's Benefits at Work conference last week.
 While strides have been made to make benefits more personal and adaptable, there is more work to be done, she says.

 "When you think about 10-15 years ago, it was a plan design that we gave to everyone," says Dlugolenski.
 "It was a disease management program that had maybe a shallow sweep across asthma, diabetes and cardiac — it was the same thing, just with a little bit of different content.
 The industry has definitely sub-segmented into narrower, more precise, more personal solutions."